biswanathdutta/MOD-Ontology/README.md

 # Availability
 The MOD vocabulary is available in two ways:

 (i) as a vocabulary specification document.
 The users can go through the speification page and pickup the required element(s) to describe their ontologies/ vocabularies.
 The vocabulary specification page can be accessed from https://www.isibang.ac.in/ns/mod/1.2/index.html

 (ii) as a owl file.
-The MOD owl file can be downloaded and can be directly used to create KB consisting of metadata records of ontologies/vocabularies.
+The MOD owl file (as available in GitHub) can be downloaded and can be directly used to create KB consisting of metadata records of ontologies/vocabularies.
 The produced KB can be made available as a semantic LOD on the Web.

 # Historical background